microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2019/Community-Call-June.md

     ]
 };

-// Create a Template instamce from the template payload var template = new ACData.Template(templatePayload);
+// Create a Template instance from the template payload var template = new ACData.Template(templatePayload);

 // Create a data context, and set its $root property to the